mashurul138/CSES-Practice/Greedy/Thinking Process.md

 Concert Ticket:

-1.First idea was finding upper bound
+1. First idea was finding upper bound
 2. used multiset to erase used values in nlongn time